The Main Components of an Effective Visual Management System

 Marking

-Proper marking of the different elements in the workplace is important to avoid mistakes and increase efficiency and safety.
+Proper marking of the different elements in the workplace is important to avoid mistakes and enhance efficiency and safety.
 This involves marking of machines and production lines, marking of materials and finished goods, marking of offices, rooms, work cells and storage areas, marking of emergency lanes and exit routes, and marking of floors and pipelines.

 Machine Marking